 a.
 Parents are required to make arrangements for picking up students immediately upon the end of the school day, after athletic practices, games, and club activities.
-Specifically, please note that it is the responsibility of the parents to provide transportation to and from school, unless they use the ACCHS school bus program, and to pick up the students at the proper dismissal time and at the designated drop-off and pick-up areas.
+Specifically, please note that it is the responsibility of the parents to provide transportation to and from school, unless they use the Carroll High school bus program, and to pick up the students at the proper dismissal time and at the designated drop-off and pick-up areas.
 Please do not drop-off or pick-up students outside the school gates.
 Students walking to or from campus are to use the designated walking lanes.

 b.
 Students are to arrive on campus no earlier than 6:30 AM and leave campus no later than 3:30 PM.
 There is no guarantee of supervision prior to 6:30 AM or after 3:30 PM, unless the student is participating in a school sanctioned and supervised activity (sports practice, club project/meeting, etc.).
 Parents are to pick up their students as close to dismissal time as possible.
-Students that are not involved in a sanctioned school activity under supervision from school staff, are to wait for pick-up at the student center located in the second floor above the ACCHS school lobby (old library/media center).
+Students that are not involved in a sanctioned school activity under the supervision of school staff are to wait for pick-up at the student center located in the second floor above the Carroll High school lobby.
+Staff supervision in the pick-up area ends 15 minutes after the end of classes.

 c.
 Students participating in extra-curricular activities are to report immediately after dismissal to the location assigned for that activity.
 Those not participating in an extra-curricular activity after school are to go home immediately after dismissal.
 It is the parent's responsibility to check for early/half-day dismissal dates and times.
 Such dates may be listed on the school calendar, posted to the school website, and/or announced via email/phone blasts.
-We ask that parents also adhere to dismissal times that are communicated through the School Reach messaging system and the school email system.
+We ask that parents also adhere to dismissal times.
 All parents are expected to update their email and phone numbers on a regular basis to facilitate such communication.